 Supporting people to stay in, or RTW is an integral part of occupational therapy practice, with work being an essential occupation for maintaining health and wellbeing (RCOT, 2021).
 Occupational therapists (OTs) are well-placed to support trauma patients in returning to employment; they can assess work readiness, work performance, and advocate and/or facilitate workplace adaptations (Dorsey et al., 2017).
 Although occupational therapy has been shown to positively influence RTW after major trauma (Desiron et al., 2011), NICE guidelines on major trauma service delivery lack specific guidance on VR for trauma survivors (2016), particularly the role of occupational therapy.

-VR services for traumatic injury cannot be commissioned without high-quality evidence.
+Vocational rehabilitation services for traumatic injury cannot be commissioned without high-quality evidence.
 A 6-year multicentre programme is currently underway to assess the feasibility of a VR intervention to support RTW and improve quality of life for people post-trauma (Kendrick et al., 2021).
 OTs will be trained to deliver the intervention, as they can facilitate complex discharge planning, the reviewing of functional abilities, vocational activities and help determine patient needs.
 However, whilst this programme is designed around occupations, there is little knowledge of people’s priorities for RTW after traumatic injury.
 In developing effective VR programmes for major trauma survivors, and to support the occupational therapy evidence-base, one must first involve the service users and service providers in determining the people’s priorities for returning to work.
 This can also help highlight barriers in the RTW process (NICE, 2018).

 Public and patient involvement is valued in occupational therapy, with recent guidance for publications (de Iongh et al., 2021), so that service users’ contributions in research can be recognised.
 This public involvement study aimed to: 1) identify people’s priorities for RTW after traumatic injury, and 2) identify barriers hindering the RTW process.
 This knowledge can consequently inform the development of future occupation-based programmes, and further support the evidence-base for occupational therapy, in VR following traumatic injury.